- What Is Program Management?

 At a bare minimum, you’ll want a tool that can manage tasks, has a communication platform that keeps everyone on the same page and a means to monitor and track progress.

 Having an online program management software that can help you coordinate the management of the many projects in your program is essential.
 Here’s how it can help:

 - Live data to make better decisions

-- Display live metrics on program dashboard
+- Display live metrics on program management dashboard

 - See and balance your team’s workload from same page

 Get Visibility Down to the Task Level

 Gantt charts are visual tools that place tasks on a timeline, which is key to planning and scheduling your project.
 Program management software can also use a Gantt as a program roadmap that shows all the projects in your program on one timeline to highlight key metrics.